It's PRIME time: Progressive Research and Innovative Mutual Exploration Fund

 - Production of preliminary data with the potential to lead to substantial external funding and impactful, long-term projects.
 Extensive opportunity for marketability of NMU’s (1) highly qualified scholars, (2) advanced hands-on experience for students at all levels, and (3) insightfulness in embracing a cutting-edge approach to research in a competitive environment while providing a platform for fundraising and administration of interdisciplinary projects.

-Modeled after a highly successful effort at University of Michigan called MCubed, the PRIME fund is an example of cutting-edge efforts to ensure NMU investigators can compete for significant external funds.
+Modeled after a highly successful effort at University of Michigan called MCubed, the PRIME fund is an example of cutting-edge efforts to insure NMU investigators can compete for significant external funds.
 The key components of PRIME are:

 - up to $20K for each one-year, multi-disciplinary project;